 Some of the best tips to help include;

 - Bring them to soccer games.
-Getting kids around soccer is one of the best ways to grow their love for the sport as well as their game IQ.
+Getting kids around soccer is one of the best ways to grow their love for the sport and their game IQ.

 - Sign them up!
-No matter what level your child is at, there are opportunities to play.
+No matter your child’s level, there are opportunities to play.

 - Choose the right level.
 If you want to help your child, choose a team/level that suits their abilities and interest level.

 - Be the biggest cheerleader.
 Leave the coaching to the coach.
-As a parent, your job is to encourage your child and support them.
+As a parent, your job is to encourage and support your child.

 How can you and your child know if they are kicking successfully?
 Pain.
 The basic rule for a successful soccer kick is that it does not hurt.

-If kicking the ball hurts your ankle, toe, knee, etc, then something with your technique is off.
+If kicking the ball hurts your ankle, toe, knee, etc., something with your technique is off.

 On the other hand, if you follow the proper kicking technique, kicking a ball won’t hurt (even when you kick very hard).